larpat/web-tutorial/README.md

 </frame>
 ```
 The file also contains a default setting which is set using the tag `<default>`.
 Please note that it is very important to not type a space or a break in empty tags, as this will cause errors.
-One is advised to proceed as it is shown with `<taskDoneValue>` in the example.
+One is advised to proceed as it is shown with `<taskDoneValue>` in the example above.